pragipmr/server/Instructions/Labs/LAB_08_Implementing_Azure-based_recovery_services.md

    Get-AzResourceGroup -Name 'ws2019-08-*' | Remove-AzResourceGroup -Force -AsJob
    ```

-   > **Note: **The command executes asynchronously (as determined by the *-AsJob* parameter), so while you will be able to run another PowerShell command immediately after within the same PowerShell session, it will take a few minutes before the resource groups are actually removed.
+   > **Note** The command executes asynchronously (as determined by the *-AsJob* parameter), so while you will be able to run another PowerShell command immediately after within the same PowerShell session, it will take a few minutes before the resource groups are actually removed.